aptos-foundation/AIPs/aips/aip-x.md

 Logic here can then be translated into a Move struct that looks like the following:
 ```
-struct TradeIntent<Source, phantom Target, Args> has key {
+struct TradeIntent<Source, Args> has key {
     offered_resource: Source,
     argument: Args,
-    // Fn(Target, Args) -> ()
-    consumption_function: FunctionInfo,
     self_delete_ref: DeleteRef,
     expiry_time: u64,
+    witness_type: TypeInfo,
 }
 ```

-The `TradeIntent` is parameterized by three type parameters:
+The `TradeIntent` is parameterized by two type parameters:
 1. `Source`: Value that intent issuer is willing to give away
-2. `Target`: the type of value that the intent issuer is expecting.
-3. `Argument`: Intent user will use `Argument` as auxillary info to determine whether the unlock condition is met.
+2. `Argument`: Intent user will use `Argument` as auxillary info to determine whether the unlock condition is met.

-In the `TradeIntent`, we also register for a function pointer that can be set by the user, called `consumption_function`.
-The idea is that a transaction could only be committed if the intent issuer receives a value of `Target` type and also `consumption_function(target, argument)` is executed successfully.
+In the `TradeIntent`, we also register for a witness type where the releasing `Source` can only be done when such witness is provided.

 The lifecycle of an intent will look like the following:
 1. User sends a transaction to the blockchain to create the trading intent by specifying the resource they can offer and the expected condition when such resource can be unlocked.
 2. The intent would be broadcasted using an event.
-3. Anyone can execute this intent as long as the `consumption_function` can be executed successfully.
+3. Anyone can execute this intent as long as the `Witness` can be provided.
     - We will expect intent solvers to actively monitor the available intents on chain and create transactions to claim the intent.

 With those types being generic, we can implement different trading intents easily: